A-PRO® HOME INSPECTION KNOXVILLE SERVICES:

 Home Buyer’s Inspection (Pre-Purchase Home Inspection)

 A standard Pre-Purchase Home Inspection is a visual examination of the physical structure and major interior systems of a residential building, much like a physical exam that your doctor may perform on you.
 However, it should be clearly understood that a home inspection is not to be confused with an appraisal, warranty evaluation, building code inspection, a guarantee of any kind, and/or an insurance policy on the condition of the property.
-A-Pro provides industry-leading 500-point Pre-Purchase Home Inspections that include a free foundation level survey ($150 value).
+A-Pro provides industry-leading 500-point Pre-Purchase Home Inspections that include a free foundation level survey ($175 value), upon request.
 Additionally, A-Pro Knoxville home inspection clients are backed by InterNACHI.
-Our InterNACHI “Honor Guarantee” protects you up to $10,000 against property loss during an inspection.
+Our InterNACHI “Honor Guarantee”protects you up to $10,000 against property loss during an inspection.

 Home Seller Inspection (Pre-Listing Home Inspection Knoxville)